 As the impact of the 2008 recession dwindles into America’s amnesiac consciousness, the nation’s economy has seen the rise of another subtle but looming economic catastrophe.
 Student loan debt, already at a record high of $671 billion in 2008, rose to $1.52 trillion last year according to the Federal Reserve – a figure higher than the current standing $1.3 trillion GDP of Spain.
 This exorbitant deficit is the unintended consequence of a long-winded historical effort to increase the accessibility of higher education to the general public, though to limited avail.
-As the price of higher education continues to grow and universities across the nation adjust their tuitions to maintain inflationary standards, the most vulnerable Americans, grappling with high economic stratification and stagnant wages, are crippled by this trillion dollar industry of compounding interest and extravagant payment obligations.
-This system fails the very demographic it initially aspired to assist and has morphed into a form of predatory lending that keeps marginalized communities stranded in debt obligations and trapped in their economic strata.
+As the price of higher education continues to grow and universities across the nation adjust their tuition to maintain inflationary standards, the most vulnerable Americans, grappling with high economic stratification and stagnant wages, are crippled by this trillion dollar industry of compounding interest and extravagant payment obligations.

 The process of federal loan distribution for the financing of higher education emerged in 1958 with the National Defense Education Act, which allowed students to borrow up to $5,000 from their universities to afford their education.
-This method was further developed in 1965 with the passage of President Lyndon B. Johnson’s Higher Education Act (HEA), which authorized an increase to the federal funding of universities, created more scholarships and provided low-interest student loans to those seeking advanced degrees without the financial means to do so.
-These loan based schemes now encompass a wider variety of federally funded loans, including both independent and cosigned loans, to assist a student’s cost of college attendance.
-The demand for higher education in attracting job prospects and the surging cost of tuition deemed federal loans incomplete in its influence; thus, in 1972, they were supplemented by the creation of Sallie Mae, a secondary market for student loans distributed by various private lenders.
-The student loan crisis encompasses a hybrid of both publicly and privately withdrawn loans, all of which accrue interest at individually established rates.
+Further developed in 1965 with the passage of President Lyndon B. Johnson’s Higher Education Act (HEA), this reformation authorized an increase to the federal funding of universities, created more scholarships and provided low-interest student loans to those seeking advanced degrees without the financial means to do so.
+Student loans have grown significantly since then, now encompassing a wider variety of federally funded loans, including both independent and cosigned loans, to assist a student’s cost of college attendance.
+Solidified in 1972 through the creation of Sallie Mae, a secondary market for student loans distributed by various private lenders, our modern day student loan crisis encompasses a hybrid of both publicly and privately distributed loans, all of which accrue interest at individually established rates.

 It is evident that the transition into a loan based model of investment in human capital has transferred the burden of social investment from the government to individuals themselves.
 This neoliberal schema, premised under the notion that welfare initiatives result in inefficient outcomes, boasts accountability and the power of market generated solutions.
-However, when this method is supplemented by a reduction in the federal spending of higher education, there is a disregard for both the predatory influence a student debt crisis has on the economy and the more functional models of socially funded universities in nations more highly ranked in terms of upward mobility than the United States, such as Norway.
-Despite these critiques of inefficiency and debates surrounding the morality of welfare subsidies, it is possible to undergo an institutional shift to a publicly financed universal education scheme without it straying from the framework of a capitalistic model.
+However, when this method is supplemented by a reduction in the federal spending of higher education, there is a disregard for both the predatory influence the student debt crisis on the economy and the more functional models of socially funded universities in nations more highly ranked in terms of upward mobility than the United States, such as Norway.
+Despite these critiques of inefficiency and debates surrounding the morality of welfare subsidies, it is possible to undergo an institutional shift to a publicly financed universal education scheme without straying from the framework of a capitalistic model.
 This model solely requires governmental reprioritization.
 It is not that the United States government cannot afford a program this large in scale – it has simply never considered it in its budget considerations, establishing a loan-based precedent that is exacerbating today’s student debt crisis, as well as feeding the cycle of debt that applicants of online personal loans in Denmark can find themselves in if they are not careful, writes Sambla.

-First and foremost, in order to maximize higher education participation for low income individuals, it is critical to improve the standard of education in the years leading to university.
-This ought to be done through a more equitable consistency in student investment across the nation’s schools, increased integration, greater opportunities for vocational training and reforms in other sectors that influence a child’s ability to attend school.
-There should therefore be an exerted attempt to equalize the playing field through increased financial intervention in these especially impoverished districts.
+In order to make higher education more accessible to low income individuals, it is critical to improve the standard of education in the years leading to university.
+This ought to be done through a more equitable consistency in student investment across the nation’s schools, increased integration, greater opportunities for vocational training and reforms in other sectors that influence a child’s ability to attend school, such as housing.
+There should therefore be an exerted attempt to equalize the playing field through increased financial intervention in especially impoverished districts.